For centuries before Europeans arrived, Māori had experienced rū whenua, which means ‘the shaking of the land’.

 Māori witnessed major changes in the landscape of the Wellington region.
 In the early 1900s the ethnologist Elsdon Best was told that Wellington’s harbour, Port Nicholson, originally had two entrances.
 One was the current entrance at Pencarrow, and the other was through the low sandy area now occupied by the suburb of Rongotai and Wellington’s airport.
 The nearby suburb of Miramar was then an island – Motukairangi.

 According to Māori tradition, some 18 generations earlier there was a great earthquake, known as Haowhenua (land swallower or destroyer).
-Elsdon Best estimated that it had occurred about 1460 AD.
-The channel between Motukairangi and the mainland became shallow enough to wade, and soon filled with sediment, converting the island to the present-day Miramar Peninsula.
+Elsdon Best estimated that it had occurred about 1460 CE.
+The channel between Motukairangi and the mainland became shallow enough to wade across, and soon filled with sediment, converting the island to the present-day Miramar Peninsula.

-By the time Captain James Cook explored the area in 1773 there was only one harbour entrance.
-Studies of the sediment in the isthmus indicate that the area was once below sea level, and it has been suggested that uplift might have occurred along a fault through Miramar.
+By the time James Cook explored the area in 1773 there was only one harbour entrance.
+Studies of the sediment in the isthmus indicate that the area was once below sea level, and it has been suggested that uplift may have occurred along a fault through Miramar.